 The Cons of a Delaware Statutory Trust for Section 1031

-Once a Delaware Statutory Trust offering is closed, no future capital contribution is permitted to the DST by either existing or new investors.
-And holding periods for DST investments usually range from 5-10 years, so the investment is not liquid.
+Once a Delaware Statutory Trust offering is closed, no additional capital contributions are permitted to the DST by either existing or new investors.
+And holding periods for DST investments usually range from 5-10 years, so the investment is not liquid across the full investment cycle.

-It has limited authority to make capital improvements, except for those associated with normal repair and maintenance.
+It has limited authority to make capital expenditures beyond normal repair and maintenance.

 Any cash reserves being held between distribution dates may only be reinvested in the trust’s short-term debt obligations.
 All cash, other than necessary reserves, must be distributed to investors on a regular basis.
 So flexibility is somewhat limited.